IKIM-Essen/ClusterDocs/docs/reference/resources.md

 - the CPU and memory shape visible to Slurm;
 - whether GPU resources are advertised.

+The current execution model uses `cpu_short` for jobs up to two hours, `interactive` for bounded human-in-the-loop sessions, and `cpu_nodes` for regular CPU batch work including long runners.
+GPU jobs use the currently advertised GPU partition.
+Verify live limits rather than assuming that a partition name grants a whole node or unlimited runtime.

 Use `scontrol show node <allocated-node>` only when detailed information about a node assigned to your job is necessary.
 Do not probe or publish the full physical inventory.